dade/pf2e-vesi-tools/README.md

 The bulk of this are the overworld map tools, which gives the Kingmaker style overworld map controls in this campaign.

 ## Changelog
+### v1.2.0
+- Updated the system to work with V13 of Foundry

 ### v1.0.2
 - Multiple fixes to resolve errors with extended menu buttons